pscanf/baucis/README.md

  * Query your REST endpoints using HTTP query strings and a JSON syntax based on Mongoose.
  * Mongoose middleware, inheritence, and validation methods are automatically respected.
  * Version your API using semver.

+Check the [change log](CHANGES.md) for info on all the latest features.

 ## Examples